Evaathe/alx-system_engineering-devops/0x00-shell_basics/README.md

-list long fortmat showing hidden file
+long list all file and user name